greenelab/tad_pathways_pipeline/README.md

 ### Examples

 We implemented two examples as a proof of concept.
-After initializing the repository, to view these examples, run:
+To view these examples, initialize the repository and run:

 ```bash
 # Bone Mineral Density GWAS